nano-byte/Razor2Pdf/README.md

 To build run `.\build.ps1` or `./build.sh` (.NET SDK is automatically downloaded if missing using [0install](https://0install.net/)).

+You can use also user Docker Compose to build the library and run the included sample project at http://localhost:8080/:

+    cd src
+    docker-compose up

 ## Contributing

 We welcome contributions to this project such as bug reports, recommendations and pull requests.